raimohanska/ourboard/README.md

 Command-Shift-Z     Redo
 ```

+### Board access controls

+All boards created using the UI are accessible to anyone with the link.

+Boards with restricted access can currently only be created using the POST API (see below).

 ## Github Issues Integration

 1. Create an r-board and an Area named "new issues" (case insensitive) on the board.